Toulouse6/blink-tap/README.md

 ## Leaderboard

 At the end of your run, your score is submitted to the global leaderboard, showing the top 5 players.
-Try again to beat them!
+Try to beat them!

 ---